 WannaCry-sis?
-The energy industry dodges a killer cyber bullet...for now
+Energy industry dodges cyber bullet... for now

 Lady Luck smiles as vulnerable oil and gas industry is spared from world's biggest cyber attack.